Etenil/assegai/README.md

 Models are objects providing abstraction to some data provider.
 Their role is typically to ensure data validity, storage and retrieval.

 Assegai leaves you free to organise your models however you like, the only method provided with the base *Model* class is *_init()*, and the member variable *$modules* to access the loaded modules.

+### Application models
+Each application can have its own models within its *models* folder.
+These models follow the naming convention

+    <application>_Model_<model>

+### Shared models
+If your website is small enough that you only need one application, then you might want to use models only within your application.
+However, in case of a non-trivial website, it usually becomes more comfortable to use shared models.

+Shared models all reside in a single folder determined by the *models_path* configuration, by default a *models* folder within assegai's root.
+They can be loaded easily by any application.

+Typically, you will end up having quite a few models within your shared folder.
+Depending on how you organise them, you might have several classes for a single model.
+For this reason, the naming convention for shared models is a little different, the underscore characters are used as separator to determine where to find the model's source file.
+This way, you can organise your models within folders.

+    Model_Poll_Negative_Mapper
+    models/poll/negative/mapper.php

 Exceptions
 ----------